Useful Information and Resources for Existing Tenants

 Q: What about Credit and Rental History?

-A: We prefer a combined average of a 600 or higher credit score (Average of all financially responsible applicants), however, we will accept as low as a 500 with a higher deposit.
-We use your overall credit score, rental history and income to evaluate your security deposit.
+A: We prefer a combined average of a 600 or higher credit score, however, we will accept as low as a 550 with a higher deposit. (unless otherwise specified by the HOA or the owner).
+We use your credit score, rental history and income to evaluate your security deposit.

 We look into any current or past evictions or tenant-landlord disputes.
 If you have record of a current eviction, recent eviction, or debt owed to a previous landlord, these are disqualifying factors under our requirements.